-The Al include a detailed description of the robot system and guidelines for transport and installation as well as comprehensive instructions for operating the robot system, tips for fault rectification, and information on maintenance.
+The AI include a detailed description of the robot system and guidelines for transport and installation as well as comprehensive instructions for operating the robot system, tips for fault rectification, and information on maintenance.

 The robot system delivered may include options that deviate from the text and images shown in these AI.
-This is due to the individual adaptation and further development of the robot system on the basis of the requests and orders of customers.
-These deviations do not constitute a basis for any claims.
+This is due to the individual adaptation and further development of the robot system on the basis of the requests and orders of the individual customers.
+These deviations do not constitute a basis for claims of any kind.